Adebayooluwaferanmi/lahim-server/README.md

 </div>

-Node.js backend for [HospitalRun](http://hospitalrun.io/): free software for developing world hospitals.
+Node.js backend for LaHIM (Laboratory & Health Information Management System): A modern transformation of HospitalRun for laboratory-first healthcare systems.
 To contribute, follow the guidelines in this readme or alternatively ask for details on the community Slack channel: [#contributors](https://hospitalrun-slack.herokuapp.com).

 ---